Groups challenge Louisiana permits for plastics plant

 The groups include those that sued in federal court last month to challenge the Army Corps of Engineers’ permits for the Formosa Plastics complex, which would build 10 chemical plants and four other “major facilities” on 2,500 acres (1,000 hectares) in St. James Parish.

-“Formosa Plastics would build this complex a mile from an elementary school in Welcome, and less than one mile from the community of Union.
-Its massive air pollution emissions would vastly add to the significant environmental and health burden that African American communities in and near St. James must suffer,” according to a draft copy of the appeal provided in advance to The Associated Press.
+“Formosa Plastics would build this complex a mile from an elementary school in Welcome, and less than one mile from the community of Union in Convent.
+Its massive air pollution emissions would vastly add to the significant environmental and health burden that African American communities in and near St. James must suffer,” according to the appeal filed Friday.

-The permits violate state law, regulations and the state Constitution, as well as the federal Clean Air Act, according to the appeal filed Friday in state district court in Baton Rouge against the Louisiana Department of Environmental Quality.
+The permits violate state law, regulations and the state Constitution, as well as the federal Clean Air Act, according to the appeal in state district court in Baton Rouge against the Louisiana Department of Environmental Quality.

 “We don’t comment on ongoing litigation,” department spokesman Gregory Langley said in an email.